open-sauced/maintainer-intro-course/metrics-and-analytics.md

 Making data-driven decisions involves using the insights you've gathered to guide your project's direction.
 For example, if you see that your project has a high number of new contributors, but a low retention rate, you might decide to focus on improving the onboarding process for new contributors.

-A great way to make data-drive decisions about your project is to create a Workspace in OpenSauced.
+A great way to make data-driven decisions about your project is to create a Workspace in OpenSauced.
 This will allow you to bring together repositories, insights, and collaboration tools in one place.

 #### Creating a Workspace for Your Project with OpenSauced

-A Workspace in OpenSauced serves as your project's command center, where you can learn more about your project and share with others.
+An OpenSauced Workspace serves as your project's command center, where you can learn more about your project and share with others.
 This section guides you through creating and optimizing a Workspace to manage your project efficiently.

 To create a Workspace, login to your [OpenSauced account](https://app.opensauced.pizza/).
 Once you're there, you should see your personal workspace.
 Click on the "Edit" button.
 You'll be prompted to name your workspace and add repositories.
 Go ahead and add your project's repository.